 There are all kinds of stories going around about terrible fires that leave families and homeowners with nothing, but there are also lots of fire stories with happy endings.
-Like the one about a local North Carolina woman who was saved from a fire by the fire-resistant window blinds on her Durham, NC home.
+Like the one about a local North Carolina woman who was saved from a fire by the fire-resistant window blinds in Apex, NC home.

 A fire broke out right outside her home one evening when she was asleep.
 The flames spread up her outer wall and reached her window blinds.
 Her fire-retardant window blinds did not catch fire, but instead began to smolder and melt releasing lots of smoke, which in turn set off her fire detectors, alerting her and her family to the fire.
 This extra warning time not only allowed them to get out safely, but also gave first responders enough time to save her home.

 This first-hand account goes to show that fire resistant window blinds can go a long way in protecting you and your home from a fire.

 You need fire-retardant blinds because even though they won’t prevent a fire from starting, they won’t fan the flames to make the fire worse.
 You might be thinking, “what are the chances a fire will break out by my blinds anyway?”
 Fires actually originate on walls near windows a lot.
 Malfunctioning electrical sockets, lamps, and other electronics can cause fires, as can candles, incense or other open flames.
 These flames can quickly catch on draperies or other window treatments, but most likely won’t catch blinds as fast since they don’t hang down.

 Not every kind of blind is fire retardant, though.
 When shopping for blinds, be on the lookout for those with a Class A rating from a local fire protection agency.
 Any lower rating won’t give you the necessary protection from fire.
 Unfortunately, wood blinds are usually not fire retardant.
 The same goes for low quality faux wood blinds that are made out of particleboard or other materials, even if they are wrapped in vinyl.